Dozens Of People Are Feared Dead After A Tropical Storm Struck The Philippines

-At least 75 people have been killed by torrential floods that have struck the southern Philippine island of Mindanao, officials said on Saturday.
+At least 200 people are believed to have been killed by torrential floods and mudslides that have struck the southern Philippine island of Mindanao, and dozens more have been reported missing in the chaos caused by Tropical Storm Tembin, police said on Saturday night.

-A further 58 have also been reported missing in the chaos of landslides and torrential rain that hit the country in the wake of Tropical Storm Tembin, known as Vinta in the Philippines.

-Romina Marasigan, spokesperson for the National Disaster Risk Reduction and Management Council, was quoted by the Associated Press as saying, "These reports were received from regional offices, these are consolidated reports but these are subject to validation and verification by the national NDRRMC."
+The provincial Philippine National Police said there were 135 casualties in Northern Mindanao, with 72 still missing, and 47 deaths in the Zamboanga Peninsula.
+An official in the Autonomous Region in Muslim Mindanao (ARMM) reported an additional 18 deaths.

+Tropical Storm Tembin storm became a typhoon briefly before moving into the South China Sea.

 Advertisement

+"The floodwaters from the mountain came down so fast and swept away people and houses," Bong Edding, the mayor of Sibuco, in Zamboanga del Norte, told the Associated Press.
+"It's really sad because Christmas is just a few days away, but these things happen beyond our control."
+He added that more than 30 people had been swept away by flash floods in the fishing village of Anungan.

 Emergency services evacuated people on inflatable lifeboats in Davao City, the most populous city in the country after the capital, Manila, with more than 1.6 million residents.

-Families were forced to wade through the streets in Cagayan de Oro City after the river swelled over, with police officers carrying small children on their backs.
+And families were forced to wade through the streets in Cagayan de Oro City after the river swelled over, with police officers carrying small children on their backs.

+Tembin, which recorded gusts of up to 59 miles per hour, is the second catastrophe to hit the Philippines in a week, after an earlier tropical storm triggered landslides that killed 50 people and left 31 others missing.

 Advertisement

-Lanao del Norte and Lanao del Sur were also among the worst-affected towns.

-The disaster comes at one of the busiest times of the year in the Philippines, a predominantly Catholic country.

-"It is unfortunate that another tropical cyclone, Vinta, made its presence felt so near Christmas," presidential spokesman Harry Roque Jr. said.
+"It is unfortunate that another tropical cyclone, Vinta, made its presence felt so near Christmas," presidential spokesman Harry Roque Jr. said Saturday.

-Now thousands have been moved to emergency shelters, while many more are stranded in airports and seaports, their flights and ferries having been cancelled.

-It is the second catastrophe to hit the country in a week, after an earlier tropical storm triggered landslides that killed 50 people and left 31 others missing.

 Contact Hazel Shearing at hazel.shearing@buzzfeed.com.